 The Annual June Events in Nashville, Tennessee, include some of the best of country and folk music, a folk dance event, and a Father's Day classic car show.
-The arts in Nashville go beyond the music with opportunities to enjoy arts and crafts, take in a funky southern food event, and sample chef-driven local food and drink.
+The arts in Nashville go beyond the music with opportunities to enjoy arts and crafts, take in an unusual southern food event, and sample chef-driven local food and drink.

 American Artisan Festival is held in Centennial Park in mid-June.
 Some 160 artists from around the country have been carefully selected to represent their areas of expertise which include blown, stained, and etched glass; furniture, instruments, and clocks; wall hangings, weavings, and baskets; jewelry; decorative clay pieces, and quilts.
 Music and a variety of foods will be available in the park.